HogoFrogo/Vodnik/README.md

 The goal is to reach the highest score by taking care of a pond (cleaning trash thrown by people, even catching trashy people)

+Highscore table for fikmat saved in highscore.json file.

 ## Controls
 ⓌⓈⒶⒹ + akční tlačítka ⓀⓁ